flutter-it/docs/docs/documentation/watch_it/watching_streams_and_futures.md

 <<< @/../code_samples/lib/watch_it/user_activity_stream_example.dart#example

 ::: tip AsyncSnapshot Always Has a Value
 When you provide `initialValue`, the `AsyncSnapshot.data` is **never null** - it starts with your initial value and updates when stream events arrive.
-This means no null checks needed:
+So your UI can always display something meaningful:

 <<< @/../code_samples/lib/watch_it/async_snapshot_always_has_value.dart#example